training wires

 Trellis Espalier System for Supported Apple Trees, HYG-1427-95

-... that is too vigorous for economical trellis training or are not adaptable to Ohio soils.
-The trellis may be constructed for three to six or more wires, depending on vertical spacings of the ... shoot growth.
+... for economical trellis training or are not adaptable to Ohio soils.
+The trellis may be constructed for three to six or more wires, depending on vertical spacings of the wires and the ultimate ... shoot growth.
 For additional information about growing fruit, obtain a copy of Extension Bulletin.
-528, 'Training and Pruning Fruit Trees', Bulletin 591, 'Growing and Using Fruit at Home' and, Bulletin 780, ' ...
+528, 'Training and Pruning Fruit Trees', Bulletin 591, 'Growing and Using Fruit at Home' and, Bulletin 780 ...

 Training a Grape Vine

-... on current seasons’ wood that grows from buds formed on last seasons’ growth.
-Four-arm Kniffin This is one of the most popular training systems for bunch grapes.
+... the most popular training systems for bunch grapes.
 It gives good production, requires little summer pruning, and is adapted to moderately vigorous cultivars.
 The trellis consists of two wires.
-After the shoot reaches the top of the trellis, cut ...
+After the shoot ... .
+High-wire cordon system This system is often used with American bunch grapes.
+The initial training of the trunk is the same as described above.
+With this system cordons are trained ...

 www.ces.ncsu.edu